phisaw/Sortium/README.md

 This app is based on the [rumps](https://github.com/jaredks/rumps) library.

 #### License
 This app is released under the [MIT License](https://opensource.org/licenses/MIT).
-See the [LICENSE](https://github.com/raphaelhuefner/allbar/blob/master/LICENSE) file.